timwolfram1994/timwolfram1994/README.md

 - 👋 Hi, I’m Tim Wolfram
 - 👀 I’m interested in Data Science and Bioinformatics
 - 🌱 I’m currently learning how to apply deep learning tools on large data sets
-- 💞️ I’m looking to collaborate on Bioinformatics Projects, but I am al ways open to new stuff
+- 💞️ I’m looking to collaborate on Bioinformatics Projects or other Data Scince related work.
 - 📫 How to reach me www.linkedin.com/in/twdata

 <!---